 Beast = Christ's mortal body

-Inn = the Church
+Inn = the institution of the Church

 Innkeeper = the church members